Events

 The evils of collonialism are by now well recorded.
 But is the Western mind altogether, including modern social science, also in need of being decolonised, andif yes, how are we to go about it?

-What really troubles the 99% Public Lecture
+What Really Troubles the 99% Public Lecture

 A guest talk at the American Library in Paris